Austin-Czyzewski/Niowave/Python-PLC/Dipole Scan/README.md

 *Naming Section*

-plt.ylabel: Change the text here to change the y axis label plt.xlabel: Change the text here to change the x axis label\
-plt.title: change the name of the plot, the {} brackets indicate the variable they are reading in the .format section of that string
+plt.ylabel: Change the text here to change the y axis label plt.xlabel: Change the text here to change the x axis label plt.title: change the name of the plot, the {} brackets indicate the variable they are reading in the .format section of that string
-	If you are really confused, grab thine creator or google, "Python string formatting" plt.suptitle: Instead of a legend, I am using a smaller title to indicate that the colors represent differences in the direction of the run
+	If you are really confused, grab thine creator or google "Python string formatting" plt.suptitle: Instead of a legend, I am using a smaller title to indicate that the colors represent differences in the direction of the run

-Clean_DP1: In this, we are rounding the txt file to 3 significant figures, if this is too restrictive, either change the 3 to a higher value,
-	or you can get entirely rid of this section
-Clean_DBA: Same thing applies as above, this is the more likely to restrict rounding.
-The difference here is that the default is 4 sig figs.
+For the table you can either figure it out or grab Austin.
+If he is not around.
+Then you must figure it out.

 Farewell, and safe travels.